 Freedom of Profession

-All citizens are given the right to practise any profession or to carry on any occupation, trade or business.
+All citizens are given the right to practice any profession or to carry on any occupation, trade or business.
 This right is very wide as it covers all the means of earning one's livelihood.
 The State can impose reasonable restrictions on the exercise of this right in the interest of the general public.

 Article 20 (Protection in Respect of Conviction for Offences)